Administration

 Please note that the input is case insensitive.

-The repository has been successfully deleted and will no longer be displayed in the list.
+The repository will then be successfully deleted and will no longer be displayed in the list.

 How can I publish a repository?

-To publish a repository, you need to be assigned the Administrator role.
-Navigate to the Diagrams section in the menu and click on the context menu next to Repository in the category tree.
+To publish a repository, go to the Diagrams menu item and click on the context menu next to Repository in the category tree.
 Select the Publish option.

-A dialog window will appear where you need to enter a comment and the name of the repository you want to publish.
+A dialog will appear in which you must enter a comment and the name of the repository to be published.

 Hint